tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled "Modify empeg Car interior for I2S digital audio connection".
+Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled [Modify empeg Car interior for I2S digital audio connection](#i2s).
 Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
 Damage may occur if these instructions are not followed.

 Be sure you are capable of safely making the internal modification to the